Table of Contents

 threshold=args.threshold)

-I think for the Jetbot, key part is the wifi setup.
-In above experiment, I connected ethernet cable, but here for Jetbot, wifi is enabled so remote ssh to this IP address is possible, just like remote code execution.
+I think for the JetBot, the key part is the wifi setup.
+In the above experiment, I connected an ethernet cable, but here for JetBot, wifi is enabled so remote ssh to this IP address is possible, just like remote code execution.

 Example code in notebook in https://github.com/sangyy/jetson-dlinano/blob/master/classification/.ipynb_checkpoints/classification_interactive-checkpoint.ipynb